Ballari district: By Air

 The nearest airport is Vidyanagar Airport.
 The airport is connected with Bangalore and Hyderabad daily.

-A new airport is under construction in the outskirts of Ballari city.
+A new airport is under construction in the outskirts of Bellary.

 By Rail

 The district has main junction at Ballari station, which falls under Hubli division.

 By Road

 The district has main National Highway 67 and NH 150A.
 The district is connected with Jewargi-Chamrajanagar Highway.
 KKRTC run buses in Ballari District.